noagonzale38/docs/src/dashboard/staff-teams.md

 # Staff Teams
 ***

 Staff Teams can be used to further customize which of your staff members can see, claim, respond to, and close specific types of tickets.
-This is possible because Staff Teams get linked to individual reaction panels however you see fit.
-Click to learn more about [reaction panels](../dashboard/reaction-panels.md) or the [support teams input](../dashboard/reaction-panels.md/#support-teams).
+This is possible because Staff Teams get linked to individual ticket panels however you see fit.
+Click to learn more about [ticket panels](../dashboard/reaction-panels.md) or the [support teams input](../dashboard/reaction-panels.md/#support-teams).

 ## Basic Video Walkthrough
 <video src="../vid/StaffTeams.mp4" controls poster="../img/video_thumbnails/Thumbnail_Staff_Teams.webp"></video>